bradwestfall/informative/README.md

 )
 ```

-With `Input` now abstracted away from `FieldWrap`, you can probably imagine making similar components for `Select`, `Textarea` and more.
+With `Input` as a component and now abstracted away from `FieldWrap`, you can probably imagine making similar components for `Select`, `Textarea`, and more.

 ## Field Abstractions

 Further abstraction can be done by making specific types of fields for quick use.
-For example, imaging having a `<FirstName />` field which abstracts the same thing as `<FieldWrap label="First Name" name="firstName" component={Input} />`
+For example, imaging having a `<FieldFirstName />` component which provides the same result as `<FieldWrap label="First Name" name="firstName" component={Input} />`.

 With our new `FieldWrap` component, we can now make easy field abstractions for common fields: